-The Department of Wildlife and Fisheries Sciences offers four degree programs.
-Traditional Masters of Science and Ph.D. degrees are in wildlife and fisheries sciences.
-The department also offer two distance education programs, a Masters of Wildlife Science and a Masters of Natural Resource Development.
-Both of these programs are non-thesis.
-The Masters of Natural Resources Development in offered as an interdisciplinary degree with the departments of Ecosystem Science and Management and Recreation, Park and Tourism Sciences.
-These programs prepare students for careers with academic institutions, governmental agencies and private business/industry.
+The Master of Natural Resources Development is offered as an interdisciplinary degree between the Departments of Wildlife and Fisheries Sciences and Ecosystem Science and Management.
+Both non-thesis Master’s programs prepare students for careers with academic institutions, governmental agencies, and private business/industry.
 Studies in environmental conservation and education are available to those students interested in preparing themselves for public service in a number of fields other than research and management.
-The non-thesis Masters programs are designed to give students broad academic training combined with practical experience, to develop problem-solving and management skills.
-The MS (thesis option) and Ph.D. degrees require a strong background in the basic and applied sciences, particularly as they relate to whole-organism biological systems.
-The latter two degrees involve intensive research, and the resulting thesis or dissertation must demonstrate a superior knowledge and understanding of the subject area.
+The non-thesis Master’s programs are designed to give students broad academic training combined with practical experience, to develop problem-solving and management skills.
+More information on the non-thesis Master’s programs.

 Facilities for research and graduate education include over forty laboratories with modern and sophisticated scientific instrumentation; the Biodiversity Research and Teaching Collections, which is among the largest collections of animals and genetic tissues in the New World; the Marine Mammal Research Facilities at Galveston; an Aquacultural Research and Teaching Facility (laboratory and ponds) devoted to study of fish and invertebrate production for food and sport fishing; and, in cooperation with the U.S. Geological Survey, Biological Resources Division and Brazos Research Station, which focuses on problems of environmental toxicology.
-Provisions for research in marine mammalogy, marine fisheries ecology and mariculture are available at Texas A&M University in Galveston.
+Provisions for research in marine mammalogy, marine fisheries ecology, and mariculture are available at Texas A&M University in Galveston.
 Field studies may be conducted at the Texas A&M University System’s off-campus research and extension centers.
 Texas A&M is a member of the Archbold Tropical Research Center on the Caribbean island of Dominica.
-Graduate students are eligible to apply for usage of laboratory and field facilities at both of these locations.
+Graduate students are eligible to apply for the usage of laboratory and field facilities at both of these locations.

 Some faculty members in the Department of Wildlife and Fisheries Sciences have appointments on the intercollegiate faculties of Genetics, Ecology, Nutrition, Toxicology, and Marine Biology; graduate students are also eligible to seek degrees in those areas.
-The department also encourages interdisciplinary research efforts with other departments, and within the Institutes of Marine Life Sciences and Renewable Natural Resources.
+The department also encourages interdisciplinary research efforts with other departments and within the Institutes of Marine Life Sciences and Renewable Natural Resources.